JoshYoung2693/BPUBC-is-a-python-universal-bookmark-converter/README.md

 # BPUBC-is-a-python-universal-bookmark-converter
 BUBC, but in python form.

-You will need sql3 installed as a dependancy
+You will need python to run it